talhah-dev/fiverr_Pasajero/README.md

 # 🚍 Pasajero

-**Tecnología humana para el transporte público**
+**Human-centered technology for public transportation**
-Explora rutas, visualiza unidades y toma el control de tu trayecto.
+Explore routes, view transit units, and take control of your journey.

 ---

-## 📱 ¿Qué es Pasajero?
+## 📱 What is Pasajero?

-**Pasajero** es la primera plataforma digital diseñada para organizar, visualizar y mejorar el acceso al transporte público informal en ciudades como Tijuana.
-A través de una aplicación intuitiva y colaborativa, Pasajero permite a los usuarios:
+**Pasajero** is the first digital platform designed to organize, visualize, and improve access to informal public transportation in cities like Tijuana.
+Through an intuitive and collaborative app, Pasajero empowers users to:

-- Buscar rutas cercanas en un mapa interactivo.
+- Search for nearby routes on an interactive map.
-- Identificar unidades por color y tipo de vehículo.
+- Identify vehicles by color and type.
-- Estimar tiempos de llegada.
+- Get estimated arrival times.
-- Registrar su abordaje con un solo clic.
+- Register their ride with a single click.

 ---

-## 🔧 Funcionalidades principales
+## 🔧 Key Features

-- 🗺️ Visualización de rutas en tiempo real.
+- 🗺️ Real-time route visualization.
-- 🚐 Identificación de unidades (color, tipo).
+- 🚐 Vehicle identification by type and color.
-- ⏱️ Estimación de llegada basada en comunidad.
+- ⏱️ Community-powered time estimation.
-- 🖱️ Registro voluntario del viaje.
+- 🖱️ One-click voluntary ride logging.
-- 📣 Participación en pruebas y desarrollo colaborativo.
+- 📣 Participate in beta testing and help shape the platform.

 ---

-## 🌐 Sitio web
+## 🌐 Website

-Accede a la plataforma en [https://pasajeroapp.com](https://pasajeroapp.com)
+Visit the platform at [https://pasajeroapp.com](https://pasajeroapp.com)

 ---

-## 🖼️ Imágenes
+## 🖼️ Assets

 - Favicon: `/docs/assets/images/favicon.png`
-- Imagen para redes sociales: `/assets/images/og-image.jpg` (recomendada 1200x630px)
+- Social sharing image: `/assets/images/og-image.jpg` (Recommended size: 1200x630px)

 ---

-## 📥 Participación del usuario
+## 📥 User Participation

-El sitio web incluye un formulario donde los usuarios pueden:
+The website includes a sign-up form that allows users to:

-- Dejar su nombre y correo electrónico.
+- Submit their name and email address.
-- Indicar su colonia o zona.
+- Specify their neighborhood or area.
-- Participar en pruebas beta de la app.
+- Join app testing initiatives.
-- Expresar lo más importante para su experiencia de transporte.
+- Share what features are most important to them (e.g. real-time tracking, pricing, nearby routes).

 ---

-## 🧾 Licencia
+## 🧾 License

 © 2025 Pasajero.
-Todos los derechos reservados.
+All rights reserved.

 ---

-## 💡 Crédits
+## 💡 Credits

-Diseñado y desarrollado por el equipo de **Pasajero** con el objetivo de revolucionar el transporte informal urbano.
+Designed and developed by the **Pasajero** team with the goal of revolutionizing urban informal transportation access.

 ---

-## 📩 Contacto
+## 📩 Contact

-¿Tienes dudas o deseas colaborar?
+Have questions or want to collaborate?
-Envíanos un correo a: [info@pasajeroapp.com](mailto:info@pasajeroapp.com)
+Reach out to us at: [info@pasajeroapp.com](mailto:info@pasajeroapp.com)

 ---